CTR-BFX/2020_Prater_Cindrova/README.md

 ### RNA-Seq Analysis

 Paired-end sequencing was performed on Illumina NextSeq Direct High Output with read lengths of 100 bp.
-QC of sequencing was assessed using FastQC, fastq_screen and Picard, summarised with MultiQC (v0.9dev VERSION).
+QC of sequencing was assessed using FastQC, fastq_screen and Picard, summarised with MultiQC (v0.9dev).
 Reads were trimmed with TrimGalore! and aligned to the human genome (GRCh38) with STAR aligner, with 91.2% reads uniquely mapped and mean of 53.4M paired reads/sample.
 Gene quantification was determined with HTSeq-Counts (v0.6.1p1).
 Additional quality control was performed with rRNA and mtRNA counts script.